- Release-tax free equity from your house with a NatWest Retirement Mortgage

 What does it cover?

 Taking out a lifetime mortgage comes with various risks and considerations – one being whether or not there is adequate protection against house price drops during your loan term.
 The no negative equity guarantee provides borrowers with additional reassurance against such drops and allows them to access equity from their home without worrying about owing more than its value at any point throughout its repayment period.
-As with all financial decisions, however, it is important to carefully weigh up all elements before committing yourself further and make sure you understand exactly what is covered under each policy before taking out any agreement at all.
+As with all financial decisions, however, it is essential to carefully weigh up all elements before committing yourself further and ensure you understand precisely what is covered under each policy before taking out any agreement.

 What are the current Natwest interest rates for retirement mortgages?